 Features of Rattle

-- Rattle enables data scientists to develop and analyzing complex data models and export them either as PMML (predictive modeling markup language) or as scores.
+- Rattle enables data scientists to develop and analyze complex data models and export them either as PMML (predictive modeling markup language) or as scores.

 - It’s a full-fledged Linux data mining software that can be readily used for large-scale data mining by corporations, governments, and research institutions alike.

-- Data can be loaded from a vast number of sources, including CSV, TXT, Excel, ARFF, ODBC, and RData Files, plus Corpus and Scripts.
+- Data can be loaded from many sources, including CSV, TXT, Excel, ARFF, ODBC, and RData Files, plus Corpus and Scripts.